caseyanderson/workshops/arduino_scale/arduino_scale.md

 ```

 In this code we rely on the `delay()` function to halt the Arduino's progression through the loop.
 While `delay()`  is fine for basic implementation on the Arduino, an investigation of the reference document for this function points out an issue: `delay()` "Pauses the program for the amount of time (in miliseconds) specified as parameter."
+In other words, when one calls `delay()` the arduino **stops progressing through the file until x amount of ms has passed**.
+This is not an issue if we only want to blink one LED, but if you need to blink an LED while simultaneously reading values from a sensor, `delay()` will prevent some sensor readings from getting through.

+So, let's take a look at an alternative to `delay()` (it's called `millis()`) as well as an alternate design pattern geared towards asynchronous, scalable behavior.

+# goodbye delay(), hello millis()

+To start, let's compare the [millis()](https://www.arduino.cc/en/Reference/Millis) help file to the [delay()](https://www.arduino.cc/en/Reference/Delay) file.
+How are they similar?
+How are they different?

+Now let's go through a modified version of the blink example  as a way to analyze the differences between `delay()` and `millis()`:

 ```
     /* Blink without Delay